 On September 11, 2001 terrorist attacks killed 2,749 people and destroyed every structure on the WTC site, including the Twin Towers, commercial and governmental low-rise buildings, the hotel, the underground concourse, the PATH terminal, and subway stations.
-The structures on the Southern Site, adjacent to the WTC site, were also destroyed or damaged by the events of September 11th: the office tower at 130 Liberty Street was severely damaged, could not be reoccupied, and the St. Nicholas Church at 155 Cedar Street was also destroyed.

-While the WTC Site was closed to the public, a wide sidewalk and viewing area with a commemorative viewing wall had been created along the east side of the site on Church Street and the portion of Liberty Street (between the WTC Site and the Southern Site) was open to pedestrians from Church Street to the temporary bridge over West Street to Battery Park City.
-The WTC site has since re-opened featuring the WTC Memorial and the WTC Memorial Museum along with occupied commercial towers at One WTC and 4 WTC.
+The structures on the Southern Site, adjacent to the WTC site, were also destroyed or damaged by the events of September 11th: the office tower at 130 Liberty Street was severely damaged, could not be reoccupied, and is being deconstructed and the St. Nicholas Church at 155 Cedar Street was destroyed.
+While the WTC site has been closed to the public since September 11th, for a few years, a new wide sidewalk and a commemorative viewing wall existed along the east side of the site on Church Street and the portion of Liberty Street between the WTC site and the Southern Site was open to pedestrians from Church Street to the temporary bridge over West Street to Battery Park City.
+These areas no longer exist and the WTC site is largely inaccessible as construction has progressed over the years except in the areas in and around the temporary PATH station.